james-gould/PersonalBlog/all_collections/_posts/2022-28-01-sinning-via-azure-devops.md

 Don't worry about the `api_location: 'api'` section - it does nothing and frankly I'm scared to touch it.

 # Azure Devops - I'm sorry.

+**As a heads up I had this blog under an old alias and let the domain expire (like a fool).
+I've migrated it to this domain, so the names look a little off!**

 First, create the Azure Static Web App.
 Once it's deployed, you should land on the dashboard for the resource: